Parloa vs Zendesk: A complete guide for support teams in 2026

 A flowchart outlining the quick, self-serve implementation of eesel AI, which is a key differentiator in the Parloa vs Zendesk comparison.

 But the real secret sauce is eesel AI’s powerful simulation mode.
 Before your AI agent ever talks to a real customer, you can test it on thousands of your past tickets.
 The simulation gives you an accurate forecast of its performance, shows you exactly how it would have replied to real-world questions, and even predicts your automation rate.
-This takes all the guesswork out of it, allowing your team to tweak the AI and launch it with complete confidence.
+This takes all the guesswork out of it, allowing your team to launch with complete confidence.

 A deep dive into pricing models